gsrohde/DAWN/README.md

         cmake -S ../DAWN -B . --install-prefix /Users/yourname/local

+    Note that the install prefix must be an absolute path to a directory.
 We will discuss other available configuration options below.

 6. Build the software with CMake: